 A trip to the Outer Banks' beautiful beaches is an enjoyable and memorable experience for many visitors and families.
 Whether you’re going swimming, sailing or surfing, taking strolls in the sand or laying out to catch some sun, or participating in any of the many other activities at our coastal attractions, we want your time at the beach to be as safe as it is fun.

 Here are some tips and resources to help you stay safe and also WATCH THESE BEACH SAFETY VIDEOS.

 1. Exposure to the Sun

 Enjoying the sunshine means also being aware of the dangers of prolonged exposure to the sun.
 Proper and regular application of sunscreen to exposed skin will help protect your skin from sunburn and sun damage.
 Remember to reapply sunscreen every time you get out of the water and use a water-resistant broad-spectrum sunscreen with SPF 30 or higher.
 Seek shade during the warmest parts of the day when the rays are strongest from 10AM-3PM.
 Lastly dress to block the sun; sunglasses, wide-brimmed hats, long sleeves and pants will lower the risk of a serious sunburn.

-Rip currents are channeled currents of water that flow away from shore, and can quickly pull even the strongest swimmers out to sea.
-Since the current flows under water, it’s important to know the signs of a rip current and avoid the water in that area.
+Rip currents are channeled currents of water that flow away from the shore, and can quickly pull even the strongest swimmers out to sea.
+Since the current flows underwater, it’s important to know the signs of a rip current and avoid the water in that area.

 According to the National Oceanic and Atmospheric Administration (NOAA), indicators of rip currents include: